 You can view my more current work at my Instagram and Facebook pages:

 The most rewarding thing about teaching art is seeing students feel proud of their work and improvement.
 My favorite thing to hear is, "Wow, I learned a lot today!"
 Also, artists become better by learning from and exposing themselves to other artists, ideas, thoughts, and experiences, and teaching is a great way to allow myself those opportunities.

-Emily is an excellent teacher.
+Emily is an excellent art teacher.
 She is knowledgeable, encouraging and very patient.
 She clearly loves what she does.
 I strongly recommend her.

 Emily plans a fun activity with material lists and important details well in advance of the lesson.
 She is also excellent with her communication and checks in to make sure everyone is on track.
 The lesson is easy to follow.
 She offered individual advice as needed and can work with people from beginner to more advanced.
 Emily is very thoughtful and makes sure that everyone in the class has time to ask questions and learn from one another.
 I have taken two painting classes with Emily and my skills have grown each time.
 Thank you Emily for offering these great paint classes to develop our skills and confidence.

 I begin by getting to know them as a person and ask them questions about what they know about art or the medium we are using.
 Then I begin explaining basic art concepts and do fun, technical, skill-building exercises with them to help them understand art and design conepts to make their art better.